Instant Pot Flank Steak Tacos seemed like a bad idea - and boy, was I wrong about that. Now they're a regular part of my Instant Pot Taco rotation.

 Instructions

-- Everything in the pot: Sprinkle the sliced flank steak with the salt, chili powder, and garlic powder.
-Put the steak into the pressure cooker pot, and stir in 1 cup of water.
+- Everything in the pot: Sprinkle the sliced flank steak with salt, Ancho chile powder, and garlic powder.
+Put the steak into an Instant Pot (or other pressure cooker), and stir in 1 cup of water.
 Spread the tomatoes with green chilies over the top of the beef.
 (Don’t stir the tomatoes – they may scorch if they’re at the bottom of the pot.)

-- Pressure cook for 12 minutes with a natural pressure release: Lock the lid on the pressure cooker and bring it to high pressure.
-Pressure cook at high pressure for 12 minutes in an electric or stovetop PC (“Manual” or “Pressure Cook” mode in an Instant Pot).
+- Pressure cook for 12 minutes with a natural release: Lock the lid on the pressure cooker and bring it to high pressure.
+Pressure cook at high pressure for 12 minutes in an electric or stovetop PC (use “Manual” or “Pressure Cook” mode in an Instant Pot).
 Let the pressure come down naturally for at least 10 minutes before quick-releasing any remaining pressure in the pot.

-- Serve: Remove the steak and tomatoes to a platter with a slotted spoon.
+- Serve and enjoy: Remove the steak and tomatoes to a platter with a slotted spoon.
 Add a ladle or two of the liquid from the pot, just enough to moisten the beef, and serve with the tortillas and accompaniments.
+Enjoy!

 Notes

-- The Accompaniments section are my favorite taco toppings - use your favorites on your tacos.
+The Accompaniments section are my favorite taco toppings - use your favorites on your tacos.
+(Or burritos!)

 - Prep Time: 10 minutes